 The Flying Protocol

-Background: After traveling for two straight years, I've learned a thing or two about booking flights online.
+Background: After traveling for four straight years, I've learned a thing or two about booking flights online.

 1. There are numerous sites that offer tips on how to book flights online: